canonical/kyuubi-k8s-operator/docs/how-to/h-integrate-application.md

 ## Integrate with a non-charmed application

-To integrate with an application outside of Juju, you must use the [`data-integrator` charm](https://charmhub.io/data-integrator) to create the required credentials and endpoints.
+To integrate with an application outside of Juju, use the [`data-integrator` charm](https://charmhub.io/data-integrator) to create the required credentials and endpoints.

 Deploy `data-integrator`:
 ```text